-- The NRM is the UK’s system for identifying and supporting victims of modern slavery, to which we are implementing significant reforms to enable it to support more victims than ever before
+- The NRM is the UK’s system for identifying and supporting victims of modern slavery.

-- A new digital system has been built to support the NRM process, making it easier for those on the front line to refer victims into support by providing a single point for referrals across the UK.
-In August 2019, the digital referral form was launched following a successful closed-beta testing with a group of First Responders, followed by the launch of a digital case management system in January 2020.
+- A digital system has been built to support the NRM process, making it easier for those on the front line to refer victims into support by providing a single point for referrals across the UK.
+In August 2019 the digital referral form was launched following a successful closed-beta testing with a group of First Responders, followed by the launch of a digital case management system in January 2020.

 Support for children

 - ICTGs are additional to the statutory support provided to all vulnerable children by local authorities.
-The Government is providing councils with an additional £1 billion for adult and children's social care next year.
-This is on top of the continuation of the £410 million social care grant in 2020-21
+In 2020/2021, the Government provided councils with an additional £1 billion for adult and children's social care, on top of the continuation of the £410 million social care grant.